 Elevenses is, surprise, tea served around 11 in the morning and is a late-morning work break that involves a light snack — think muffins, scones or biscuits — and a hot tea or coffee.

-Afternoon Tea originated as a "bridge" between the light lunches and late dinners served in the early 1800's and is served between 3 and 4 pm.
-It is an elaborate affair with finger sandwiches and an array of scones, cakes, macaroons and other bits to nibble.
+Afternoon Tea originated as a "bridge" between the light lunches and late dinners served in the early 1800s.
+Afternoon Tea usually occurs between 3 and 4 pm.
+It's an elaborate affair with finger sandwiches and an array of scones, cakes, macaroons and other bits to nibble.
 Napkins in your lab and mind your manners!